Homeschooling Alone as a Single Parent

 Do delegate some of the educational responsibilities.
 The child should agree to do some things on her own when you aren’t around.
 They should agree to read, do some “projects” in the way of art or building models and such.
 If your child is young, the babysitter can be expected to encourage creative activities and not plop your child in front of a tv all day.
 If the babysitter speaks another language, have her teach your child her language.
 They can bake and garden together; whatever.
 A teen should be expected to do some housework and have dinner ready when you get home from work.

-On weekends I know you need your time to get so many chores done you don’t think homeschooling would be possible, but the actually time you spend “instructing” can be fit into the normal flow of your household.
+On weekends I know you need your time to get so many chores done you don’t think homeschooling would be possible, but the actual time you spend “instructing” can be fit into the normal flow of your household.
 Spend a little time explaining a new concept, and then let your child work on a few problems while you work on your own projects.
 Keep touching base.

 Instead of hiring a tutor, hire a maid and then you get to get rid of the onerous chores and get to do just the “fun stuff.”
 I know you are thinking I’m nuts, but I was a single working parent at one point, and I did just this.
 I hired another single mom, who was glad for the extra money, to come in for about 3 hours a week, clean the bathroom, the floors and the kitchen.
 It gave me so much more time to spend with my daughter it was worth it!

 “Unschool” — incorporate learning into everything you do.
 If you have decided that this Saturday you are going to work on your car, then that’s the day you teach “basic auto mechanics” to your kid.
-If its your shopping day, have your child help to plan nutritious meals, shop for the best buys (explaining what parts of the plant or animal the food comes from), and later on help cook.
-(That covers health science, economics, biology, and the physics of cooking — even handwriting, if they wrote out the list!)
+If it’s your shopping day, have your child help to plan nutritious meals, shop for the best buys (explaining what parts of the plant or animal the food comes from), and later on, help cook.
+(That covers health science, economics, biology, and the physics of cooking — even handwriting if they wrote out the list!)

 Delegate some instruction to the scout leader, to the soccer coach, to the Sunday school teacher, to the children’s theater director, to the piano teacher.
 Even your vet can teach your kid about the life cycle of fleas!